fredfeng/CS162/lambda-plus.md

 The `lamp` binary provided on Gauchospace is compiled for Linux.
 This means that you will either need to 1) run it on CSIL; or 2) run it from your own Linux installation.
+Make sure to run `chmod +x` on `lamp` the first time you use it, or else you may get a `Permission denied` error.
+Please let the TA know if you have you have any questions about `lamp`.

 ### REPL

-Once you have downloaded it on to your Linux machine of choice, you can execute `lamp` directly to start a REPL (read-eval-print-loop):
+Once you have downloaded it on to your Linux machine of choice, you can execute `lamp` directly to start a REPL (read-eval-print-loop).

 ```plain
 [bryantan@csilvm-02 demo]$ ls